MarkoLakaj/energyconsumption-automation/README.md

 *** STEPS NEEDED TO RUN TESTS AND CONSTRUCT A REPORT ***

+*note : you must have maven and allure installed*

 1. Clone the project in desired folder
 2. Navigate to pom.xml file
 3. Open command line and type : mvn clean test